Richairo Živković: Willem II (loan)

 On 22 June 2015, Živković was sent on loan at Willem II, together with Lesly de Sa and Ruben Ligeon.
 On 1 July 2015, he scored the first four goals in a friendly game against Jong Brabant which ended 0–12.
 Lesley de Sa also added a goal in that game.
 However, he already returned to Ajax in February 2016, as his loan at Willem II did not turn out to be a success.

 FC Utrecht (loan)

 Živković started the 2016–17 season with Jong Ajax for which he scored three times in two matches.
 Especially after the arrival of Bertrand Traoré at Ajax, his prospects for playing time with the first team of Ajax decreased.
 On 16 August 2016, he was sent on loan to FC Utrecht until the end of the season.

 KV Oostende

 On 16 June 2017, Živković signed for Belgian Pro League club KV Oostende on a four-year contract.
 The transfer fee was not announced, however FC Groningen would receive 10% of the amount received by Ajax in the transfer.

 Changchun Yatai

-Živković moved to Chinese side Changchun Yatai in February 2019.
+On 18 February 2019, Živković moved to second tier Chinese club Changchun Yatai for the 2019 China League One season.
+On 4 May 2019, he bagged his first senior hat-trick in a league match against Xinjiang Tianshan Leopard in a 3–4 away win.

 Sheffield United (loan)

-Živković signed for Premier League club Sheffield United on a six-month loan on 31 January 2020, with the deal including an option to buy.
+On 31 January 2020, Živković signed for English Premier League club, Sheffield United on a six-month loan until the end of the 2019–20 Premier League season, with the deal including an option to buy.